Cozmopolit/MIDIFlux/Documentation/ActionTypes/README.md

 - **Note-On Only Mode**: Create momentary key presses with a fixed duration
 - **Macro Actions**: Create complex sequences of actions
 - **CC Range Mapping**: Map different ranges of a CC value to different actions
+- **MIDI Output**: Send MIDI messages to external devices for routing and feedback